microsoft/everyonecancode/day2/Speech/README.md

 ![](./images/createspeechresource.png)

-- Similar to the "Face" challenge, copy the key to store it in **Github Secrets**
+- Similar to the "Speech" challenge, copy the key to store it in **Github Secrets**
 ![](./images/copykeys.png)

 ## Integrate Speech Service Credential into Github Secret